alem-platform/bootcamp-go/story08/my_xxd/README.md

 ## Task

-Write a program which does the same thing as the system's `xxd` program, which creates a hex dump of the given file.
+Write a program which does the same thing as the system's `xxd` program, which outputs a hex dump of the given file.

 - The program takes a single file name as an argument.
 - The program should handle the following option: